aciccarello/ciccarello.me/_posts/recipes/2021-12-14-creamy-torellini-soup.md

 1. Stir in kale/spinach until wilted, about 1-2 minutes.
 1. Stir in heavy cream and basil until heated through, about 1 minute;
 1. Season with salt and pepper to taste.
-7. Serve in bowls and top with parmesan cheese.
+1. Serve in bowls and top with parmesan cheese.
+{% endrecipe-directions %}